stefan-kolb/nucleus/README.md

 #### Database backend

-The database backend can be specified in the `paasal.rb` configuration file.
+The database backend can be specified in the `config/paasal_config.rb` configuration file.
 It defaults to [Daybreak](https://github.com/propublica/daybreak) on Unix systems and [LMDB](https://github.com/minad/lmdb) on Windows.

+Note: *[Daybreak](https://github.com/propublica/daybreak) does not run on Windows*

 ### Vendors, Providers and Endpoints

-A vendor is reflected by an adapter implementation, but the providers and their endpoints can either be changed at runtime or be configured in `.yaml` files.
+A vendor is reflected by an adapter implementation, but the providers and their endpoints can either be changed at runtime or via `.yaml` configuration files.
 These adapter configuration files are located in the project directory at `config/adapters`.

 #### Add a new Provider